• Skip to primary navigation

 Truly, this is the name of the game.
 I typically style shelves over a period of a few days because I like to let them sit for a while.
 Then when I walk by, something will catch my eye as being out of place and I'll switch some things around.
 When things have sat for a day or two and I haven't touched them, then I know I'm done. 🙂

-7. I recruit a second set of eyes.
+7. Recruit a second set of eyes.

 I don't always do this, but a lot of times I'll ask Donnie or my mom and sister if anything looks "off" before I officially deem my shelves finished.
 Sometimes they'll catch something I've missed because I've been staring at it for so long.
 A lot of times they'll have an idea I hadn't thought of.
 Two heads are often better than one!